Guide to Cycling Pedals:

-There are a huge range of cycling pedals out there, from massive flat mountain bike pedals, to tiny road cycling pedals etc. Here at Bike Pedal Store we aim to simplify the difference between types of pedals so you can find the right pair for you.
+There are a huge range of cycling pedals out there, from massive flat mountain bike pedals, to tiny road cycling pedals etc. Here at Grip & Pedal we have put together this guide cycling pedals to simplify the difference between types of pedals so you can find the right pair for you.
 If you are still unsure feel free to email us and we will gladly advise on the best pair of pedals for you.

 Generally nowadays flat mountain bike pedals are for real aggressive types of riding.
 Downhill, freeride and dirt jumping are most common in these, the pedals usually have a large surface area for great foot support and tall studs for incredible grip when needed.
 These pedals are also still used across trail and enduro styles as well, some riders prefer the easier to move your foot around feel or just aren’t as comfortable using the clipless SPD system.
 Generally speaking, the more aggressive the riding style the bigger the pedal platform.